 City-building computer games sparked the interest of urban planning master students Andreas Bjørne Jacobsen & Martin Reigstad.
 They submitted and well defended in June 2020 a master study thesis in the topic of gamification in urban planning at NMBU.

 New publication of a research collaboration with Department of Urban and Regional Planning researcher Kostas Mouratidis is now out in the journal Cities with the title " Contemporary versus traditional styles in architecture and public space: A virtual reality study with 360-degree videos”.
-The study has two innovative aspects: (1) it is the first study internationally (and the first in Norway) to compare aesthetic evaluations of contemporary versus traditional architecture, (2) it uses a new research method based on Virtual Reality technology and 360-degree videos.

 A seed project proposal in collaboration with marine ecologist prof. Ian Bryceson is accepted.
 The project aims at developing and testing 3D digital solution for supporting the wide public in acquiring knowledge about underwater cultural heritage in Tanzania.

 PhD candidate Ana Moural with a group of students are conducting on-site experiments using VR technology in order to investigate ways to disseminate information and to engage citizens in landscape design discussions.